 Guidelines for creating accessible exhibits within the NISE Network

-The NISE Network program evaluation tools package includes guidelines and templates to facilitate in program evaluation
+The NISE Network program evaluation tools include guidelines and templates to facilitate program evaluation.

 We've put together resources to help you promote your NanoDays event and other nano educational activities.
 A collection of NISE Net press photos can also be found in the Media - Promotional Materials section of the nisenet.org website.
 For questions regarding usage of the NanoDays logo or other marketing materials, please send an email to firstname.lastname@example.org.

 Guide to hosting an event that brings scientists and the public together in an informal setting.

 At the end of the NISE Network’s 10th year, the Evaluation workgroup created a reflection document to describe how we managed the evaluation of the NISE Network, one of the largest informal education networks ever formed.
 This document goes into specifics of how we set up our team, what impacts we decided to measure, and what methods we used to collect data on a national scale.
 It also talks about ethical considerations we took into account and how we shared our work with multiple audiences.